bluesky66-dev/kibana/x-pack/plugins/actions/README.md

 ## plugin location

 Currently actions that are licensed as "basic" **MUST** be implemented in the actions plugin, other actions can be implemented in any other plugin that pre-reqs the actions plugin.
 If the new action is generic across the stack, it probably belongs in the actions plugin, but if your action is very specific to a plugin/solution, it might be easiest to implement it in the plugin/solution.
-Keep in mind that if HyperSec Kibana is run without the plugin being enabled, any actions defined in that plugin will not run, nor will those actions be available via APIs or UI.
+Keep in mind that if Kibana is run without the plugin being enabled, any actions defined in that plugin will not run, nor will those actions be available via APIs or UI.

 Actions that take URLs or hostnames should check that those values are allowed.
 The allowed host list utilities are currently internal to the actions plugin, and so such actions will need to be implemented in the actions plugin.
 Longer-term, we will expose these utilities so they can be used by alerts implemented in other plugins; see [issue #64659](https://github.com/elastic/kibana/issues/64659).